Thanks for visiting the SMA Alumni Foundation (SMAAF) Legacy Fund Project section of the SMA Website.

-While SMA closed its doors in 1976, and the last cadet graduated 38 years ago, “The Hill” and our legacy lives on through the combined efforts of the SMA Alumni Foundation and Virginia Women’s Institute for Leadership (VWIL), at Mary Baldwin College.
-Mary Baldwin generously provides us with space to house the SMA Museum in the former SMA supply room and in conjunction with VWIL the SMA Alumni Association holds an annual all-class reunion welcoming SMA alumni back to Staunton every spring.
+While SMA closed its doors in 1976, and the last cadet graduated 44 years ago, “The Hill” and our legacy lives on through the combined efforts of the SMAAF and Virginia Women’s Institute for Leadership (VWIL), at Mary Baldwin University.
+Mary Baldwin generously provides us with space to house the SMA Museum in the former SMA supply room and in conjunction with VWIL the SMAAF holds an annual all-class reunion welcoming SMA alumni back to Staunton every spring.

-The long gray line of Staunton Military Academy alumni gets shorter each year and with that in mind it is imperative that we make every effort today to provide the funds to build appropriate endowments to sustain our Legacy long after the final Alumnus passes away.
+The long gray line of SMA alumni gets shorter each year and with that in mind it is imperative that we make every effort today to provide the funds to build appropriate endowments to sustain our Legacy long after the final Alumnus passes away.
 This is the only way we can assure that the values that Staunton Military Academy stood for – Truth, Duty, and Honor – will survive us all.
 This is what the SMA Legacy Fund is all about.
 You will find materials on this site for this initiative and I trust you will find our case deliberate and focused toward the future and the legacy that is Staunton Military Academy: Truth, Duty, and Honor.
-I humbly ask you to please make a gift today!
+Please consider making a gift today!

 Peter Birckhead, SMA `73

-The vision of the SMA Legacy Fund is to preserve in perpetuity the legacy of Staunton Military Academy, its core values of “Truth, Duty and Honor” and its heritage.
+The vision of the SMA Alumni Foundation (SMAAF) Legacy Fund is to preserve in perpetuity the legacy of Staunton Military Academy, its core values of “Truth, Duty and Honor” and its heritage.

-The mission of the SMA Legacy Fund is to support its vision through the Staunton Military Academy Alumni Association and by supporting scholarship recipients or organizations, such as the Virginia Women’s Institute for Leadership (VWIL) Program, which exhibits the core values of “Truth, Duty, and Honor”.
+The mission of the SMAAF Legacy Fund is to support its vision through the Staunton Military Academy Alumni Foundation and by supporting scholarship recipients or organizations, such as the Virginia Women’s Institute for Leadership (VWIL) Program, which exhibits the core values of “Truth, Duty, and Honor”.

 Our Core Values.